Market Overview

 Key Insights

-- The US energy drinks market is forecast to grow at CAGR of 8.1%.
+- The US Energy Drinks Market is forecast to grow at CAGR of 8.1%.
 This growth is mainly driven by improvements in the price mix and a rise in premium offerings in the energy drinks segment.

 - Traditional and sugar-free ready-to-drink products together account for more than two-thirds of the total market value, underscoring their leading position.